kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 - Create self-sufficient edge clusters.
 - Re-nature objects that edge-mc forcibly denatures at the center.
+- The kinds of objects to be synced are not bounded at development time.
 - Return reported state from associated objects.

 ## Status Summarizer